singh-anurag/weather-prediction/README.md

 1. Then select "1 Scala Application"
 2. The output will be displayed in console below as  "Hello World!"

-Integrate sbt with Scala IDE for Eclipse

-## Now we will see how sbt can be integrated with Scala IDE for Eclipse
+## Now we will see how SBT can be integrated with Scala IDE for Eclipse

 Steps to integrate sbt with Scala IDE for Eclipse